anptrs/blockscope/README.md

     # when `with` exits: local's x, y, and z
     # are cleaned up automatically
 ```
+Note that you can add as many new variables as you'd like inside the `with` block, such as the `local.z` variable shown above.

+When the `with` block exits, all attributes of `Local` instance are released.

 Tuple Unpacking
 ---------------
-One of the more useful features is tuple (or any iterable) unpacking:
+One of the more useful features is tuple (or any iterable) unpacking, which allows you to quickly and easily assign multiple values at once to separate variables.
+For example:
 ```py
     def foo():
         return 1, 2, 3